All Episodes

 I saw it.

-I had uh I had mixed emotions about it.
+I had mixed emotions about it.

-And ultimately I would I would recommend it.
+And ultimately, I would recommend it.

 Anyway, greetings and welcome back.

-If you want to be on the program, 800-282-288-2, the email address, Lrushbo at EIBNet.com.
+The telephone number, if you want to be on the program, 800-282-2882, the email address, lrushbow at EIBNet.com.

 I need to clarify something here.

-Romney was talking about bin Laden insofar as Obama was claiming that Iraq was a distraction and that all we really needed to do was kill bin Laden the war on terror would be over.
+Romney was talking about bin Laden insofar as Obama was claiming that Iraq was a distraction and that all we really needed to do was kill bin Laden, the war on terror would be over.

 The Democrats are running around saying that.